datanav/docs/hub/documentation/service-configuration/pipes/configuration-sources-rest.rst

        entities if missing from the source system (for continuation support).
 This is only relevant if ``since_support`` as been set to ``true`` in the source.
 Note that this property can be defined in the :ref:`REST system <rest_system>` operations configuration as well.
 The configuration in the source will take precedence if both are defined.
-The template supports the same named parameters as the ``id_expression``.
+The template supports the same named variables as the ``id_expression``.
        If the operation supports paging then ``previous_body`` and ``previous_headers`` are available for all page requests except the first.
 Tip: use Jinja's `"is defined" <https://jinja.palletsprojects.com/en/3.1.x/templates/#tests>`_ tests for these variables to set